LucianoXu/NQPV/README.md

 4. Run the python script in the folder.
 (Note that the run path also needs to be the folder.)

+## Development Log
+### 0.3b9
+- Now the verification tool will try to find an existing variable for the particular value before creating a new one with an auto name.

 ## Contact
 If you find any bug or have any questions, do not hesitate to contact lucianoxu@foxmail.com.